Yakuza 3: Event Mode

 The main story spans twelve chapters plus a prologue.
 As with the earlier games, each chapter is preceded by a cinematic, called an "event scene", which later becomes available in the Gallery mode.
 Skipping these scenes using the Start button can only be done after enabling the scene-skipping option in the menu, which is switched off by default.
 The western version of Yakuza 3 features 295 minutes of cutscenes according to the BBFC.

 Six sub-scenarios ("Date's Pride", "Two Fathers", "Hometown Girl", "The Finishing Touch", "Silver Screen Dragon", and "Murder at Café Alps") are special missions featuring "event scene" cinematics.
-Holding R1 and pressing the X button will activate an automatic mode that skips the cutscene dialogue.

 Adventure Mode

-In the eastern releases, the main story is complemented with 103 unique side stories called "sub-scenarios" ("substory" in the original version, サブストーリー sabustori).
+In the eastern releases, the main story is complemented with 123 unique side stories called "sub-scenarios" ("substory" in the original version, サブストーリー sabustori).
 These sub-scenarios are divided into two classes: Mission and Hitman.
 There are 103 standard missions, some of which are made up of different episodes, and 20 hitman sub-scenarios.
 Fifteen of these bounty hunter sidestories are located in Kamurocho, the remaining five in Ryukyu.